Cats Rule the House this February!

 Gotta Love that Litter Box

 I believe that litter box duty is the worst part of being a cat mom, which is why cleaning the litter box is on my husband’s chore list (lucky me!).
 You should have a litter box for each cat you have-I have Fender and Ecco, so I have two litter boxes.
 Ideally, we should scoop the litter once a day, but as long as we scoop it a couple of times weekly, it will probably be fine.
 A cat with a clean litter box is much less likely to use the bathroom somewhere else in your house!
 Try a ScoopFree Self-Cleaning Litter Box to make the job less of a chore and more of a pleasure!

 Cats can be very picky about the litter they like, so sometimes you may have to try multiple brands before settling on one that they will use every time.
 My cats use Hollywood Feed Made in Wyoming All Natural Cat Litter.
 Keep in mind that if the litter box is clean and our cat suddenly starts peeing outside of the box, it may be a sign that something is wrong and we need to visit the vet.
 Learn more about litter and litter boxes here.

 February is the perfect opportunity to make sure that all of our cats’ needs are met.
 Remember that our cats are more stoic than dogs and may not show any signs of being sick, even when they are sick.
 Be hyper-observant of your cat’s routine and behaviors, and if something changes watch your cat even more closely.
 You may want to take your cat in for a veterinary exam yearly, even if there are no signs of a problem.
-Read more about keeping your cat healthy and happy here as well as the best product I’ve ever found to clean up cat messes such as hairballs or urine on my cloth furniture: Simple Solution!
+Also, read more about the best product I’ve ever found to clean up cat messes such as hairballs or urine on my cloth furniture: Simple Solution!

 Let us know how you take care of your cat in the comment section below!